sebastiantoh/tp/docs/DeveloperGuide.md

    * Cons:
      * Parsing and deserializing the data may pose some difficulties.

-Alternative 1 is chosen as it is a well-established international standard.
+Alternative 1 is chosen as it is a well-established international standard which would facilitate the integration of other libraries if necessary.

 ### \[Proposed\] Undo/redo feature